pbour/rangereach/README.md

 ```

 ## Notes
-For the GeoReach method, the code can be found in the authors repository https://github.com/DataSystemsLab/GeoGraphDB--Neo4j.
+For the GeoReach method, the code can be found in the authors' repository https://github.com/DataSystemsLab/GeoGraphDB--Neo4j.